Wizards vs. Hornets Player Props Betting Odds

 |3PM

-- Jones has averaged 6.7 assists per game this season, 0.2 more than his prop bet for Wednesday (6.5).
+- He has grabbed 2.7 rebounds per game, 0.2 higher than his prop bet on Friday.

 Get tickets for any NBA game this season at Ticketmaster!